theupdateframework/taps/tap3.md

 Otherwise, if none of the roles provide metadata about the desired target, then the rest of the delegations are searched if the "terminating" attribute is not true.

-# Motivation

-(CoreOS wants multiple roles to be able to sign off on the same targets.
-For example, both release-engineering and quality-assurance roles must sign.)

-#Rationale

-(Briefly discuss why we didn't get carried away with abstraction astronauts.
-Redundancy of information in metadata not a concern, because compression removes redundancy, and there is an upper limit on metadata file sizes.)

 # Security Analysis